suse-projects/source/README.md

 ## Disabling a Project

 Any project can be disabled by adding `disabled: true` to the YAML.
 This allows projects to be temporarily removed without having to delete their content entirely.

+## Previewing Your Changes

+If you would like to preview your changes before committing, you can do so by installing [Hugo](https://gohugo.io/) in your local environment.
+Once installed, run `hugo server -D` from the root of the repository.
+This will [open a development server](https://localhost:1313) on your machine.
+As you make changes, they will reload live in the browser.

 ## Deployment